mariusmilea/kafka_exporter/README.md

 # Introduction
+This is a Kafka exporter for Prometheus written in Python.
+It uses [JPype](http://jpype.sourceforge.net/) to talk to the JMX server.
+Using JPype here may look like a hack, but it works very well actually.
-This is a Kafka exporter for Prometheus.
-It works by running only one instance of it which will collect the metrics from the Kafka cluster.
+It is only needed to run one instance of the Kafka exporter and that will take care of collecting the metrics from all the Kafka brokers.

 # Instalation